big-squid/react-microfe/README.md

 ## Advanced Topics

+### CSS and Styling

+Since you're injecting multiple apps into your main app shim, there is the possibility of having conflicting styles.
+Some suggestions:

+- Use CSS modules.
+This is your best bet at making sure you'll never have a conflict.
+- Alternatively, use something like BEM and give yourself a strong unique namespace
+- Leverage CSS variables specified on the :root of your main app shim to set shared dependencies like colors and padding.
+- NEVER include styles on generic elements from your microfrontend.
+Leave html, body and the rest alone.
+If you have to do any sort of normalization for development, make sure it's included from your index.js file that bootstraps your microfrontend, not in the microfrontend itself.

 ### Alternative Configuration Methods

 You're not required to use the environment helpers or handling that come bundled with `react-microfe`.
 If your configuration variables are known ahead of time, one option is to make a separate build per environment (dev, stage, prod).
 Another option is to pass all configuration options directly to the component as a prop and avoid process.env entirely.